Terrestrials/foomlottery/README.md

 ```
 0x4e5ac866c136c96cae4ef4ef99b188a79f7b78f7e24a9fe799ada4c2c7a39309,7808 0_________ 0101001110100001 0101010110101001011001 1024000000.0
 ```
 Won again !!!
 Cool.
 We have now made a profit :-).
 We have now 2 rewards to collect.
-Remember not to show the secrets to anybody !
+Remember not to show the secrets to anybody!

 ### collect rewards.